desktop/desktop/docs/known-issues.md

 - Antivirus software can sometimes prevent GitHub Desktop from installing correctly.
 If you are running antivirus software that could be causing this try temporarily disabling it and reinstalling GitHub Desktop.

+- Restrictive permissions on your Windows user account.
+If you are running GitHub Desktop as a non-admin user try launching the application as an administrator (right-click -> `Run as administrator`).
+See [#5082](https://github.com/desktop/desktop/issues/5082#issuecomment-483067198).

 - If none of these potential causes are present on your machine, try performing a fresh installation of GitHub Desktop to see if that gets things working again.
 Here are the steps you can take to do that:

   1. Close GitHub Desktop